Prepared Meals Community Grant Application

 For consideration, subcontractors must meet the following requirements:

-1. Submit a completed application with all necessary supporting documentation by the deadline, Friday, November 14, 2025, 5:00pm.
+1. Submit a completed application with all necessary supporting documentation by the deadline, Friday, December 5th, 2025, 5:00pm.
+Applications will be reviewed on a rolling basis.
 Incomplete or late applications will not be reviewed.

 2. Operate an established prepared meal program for unhoused populations in Alameda County.

-3. Possess food safety manager certification and permit to operate a kitchen from Alameda County or the City of Berkeley.
+4. Possess permit to operate a kitchen from Alameda County Department of Environmental Health or the City of Berkeley Department of Environmental Health (meal vendors only).

-5. Organization must have a client intake system to collect unduplicated numbers of individuals and households served.
+6. Organization must have a client intake system to collect unduplicated numbers of individuals and households served (meal distributors only).

 Preference for grant awards will be given to subcontractors who: